flutteruniverse/website/README.md

 I made this website to share podcast Universo Flutter, news and resources, all about Flutter.

 This project has been built using the [Flutter](https://flutter.dev/) framework, which allows to build an app for mobile, desktop & web, from a single codebase.

+## Roadmap 2021

+- Create podcast page
+- Create about page
+- Create resource page
+- Develop news integration
+- Implement news feature and page
+- Translate website to spanish and portuguese (more languanges are welcome)
+- Implement search feature and page
+- Implement settings featuare and page

+Get more info in [public Trello](https://trello.com/b/eKsVAvyv)

 ## Build and run